codeoverflow-org/chatoverflow-wiki/usage/Frequent-Issues.md

 ## Run Configuration Bug
 Because of the differences in IntelliJ versions the run configurations could be broken.
-If they are broken, change the `classpath or module` setting in `Edit configurations...` to ChatOverflow root module.
+If they are broken, change the `classpath or module` setting in `Edit configurations...` to ChatOverflow root module (`chatoverflow`).
 Now everything should be working fine again.

 ## Credentials value encrypted with wrong auth key
 ![](/img/usage/value-encrypted-wrong-key.png)